Frvnki/alx-system_engineering-devops/0x00-shell_basics/README.md

-The 3 file displays current directory contents in a long format The 4 file displays current directory contents, including hidden files (starting with .) in long format The 5 file lists all file digits in current directory
+The 3 file displays current directory contents in a long format The 4 file displays current directory contents, including hidden files (starting with .) in long format The 5 file lists all file digits in current directory The 6 file creates a directory my_first_directory in /tmp/